orgua/shepherd_v2_planning/35_timesync_pru_level.rst

 ========

 Problem
-    - ptp4l runs, but two sheeps don't seem to be in sync when comparing ADC-CS-Trigger-Edges
+    - ptp4l runs, but two sheep don't seem to be in sync when comparing ADC-CS-Trigger-Edges
     - spoiler: it was a slow switch and untuned ptp

 Setup